humanloop/humanloop-python/README.md

     ),
     provider_latency=6.5931549072265625,
     output_message={
         "content": "Well, you know, there is so much secrecy involved in government, folks, it's unbelievable.
 They don't want to tell you everything.
 They don't tell me everything!
-But about Roswell, it’s a very popular question.
+But about Roswell, it's a very popular question.
 I know, I just know, that something very, very peculiar happened there.
 Was it a weather balloon?
 Maybe.
 Was it something extraterrestrial?
 Could be.
 I'd love to go down and open up all the classified documents, believe me, I would.
 But they don't let that happen.
 The Deep State, folks, the Deep State.
-They’re unbelievable.
+They're unbelievable.
 They want to keep everything a secret.
-But whatever the truth is, I can tell you this: it’s something big, very very big.
+But whatever the truth is, I can tell you this: it's something big, very very big.
 Tremendous, in fact.", "role": "assistant",
     },
     prompt_tokens=100,